Testimonials vs Reviews: Dominate the Feedback Landscape!

 How to Get Good Reviews — It’s Not What You Think

-Because reviews are about the WHAT of your product or service and how your customers experience your product, service, or employees, the best way to garner positive reviews and to have your customers leave reviews is to deliver in spades.
+Because reviews are about the WHAT of your product or service and how your customers experience your product, service, or employees, the best way to garner positive feedback and to have your customers leave reviews is to deliver in spades.

 Sure, you can ask customers to leave reviews for your product or service.
 You can provide incentives and rewards to get feedback and Google reviews.
 But the BEST way to get great reviews is to put a system in place that delivers an outstanding customer experience.